Skip to Content

 • 50 MPH in most other locations (unless otherwise posted).

-Penalties and Collateral Consequences of Speeding Tickets in New Jersey
+Penalties & Collateral Consequences of Speeding Tickets in New Jersey

-The true cost of a ticket isn't just the fine written on the paper; it is the "hidden" penalties that follow you home.
+The true cost of a ticket is not just the fine written on the paper; it is the "hidden" penalties that follow you home.

 The New Jersey Point System